50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 Cartridge Specs

-When evaluating centerfire cartridges, it’s a good idea to analyze the cartridge specs to gain more knowledge of each.
+When evaluating centerfire cartridges, it’s a good idea to analyze their specs to gain more knowledge of both.

-The 50 Action Express (50 AE) was developed in 1988 by Evan Whildin, then vice president of Action Arms, Ltd. The goal of the cartridge was to dramatically increase the power level of semi-auto handguns and serves as the primary chambering for the IMI Magnum Research Desert Eagle.
+The 50 Action Express (50 AE) was developed in 1988 by Evan Whildin, then vice president of Action Arms, Ltd. The goal of the cartridge was to dramatically increase the power level of semi-auto handguns.
+It now serves as the primary chambering for the Magnum Research Desert Eagle.
+The 50 AE is a unique design without a parent case.

 The Alexander Arms .50 Beowulf was developed using an elongated 50 AE as the parent case.

-The 50 Beo was the first cartridge known as a “thumper round”, designed to take down big game with a single shot per specs laid out by American shooting legend, Lt.
+The 50 Beo was the first cartridge known as a “thumper round,” designed to take down big game with a single shot per specs laid out by American shooting legend Lt.
 Col. Jeff Cooper.

 To read more about big bore AR thumper rounds, check out this article: 450 Bushmaster vs 458 SOCOM vs 50 Beowulf.